MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/web-access/cmdlets/install-pswawebapplication.md

 | Accept Pipeline Input?               | false                                |
 | Accept Wildcard Characters?          | false                                |

-### -WebApplicationName&lt;String&gt;
+### -WebApplicationName

 Specifies the name for your web application.
 This is displayed as the last part of the Windows PowerShell Web Access URL.

 |||
 |-|-|